 Pumpkin Fudge is very popular in our house.
-The last time I was making it I decided to tweak the recipe a bit and add chai spices.
-I steeped Bigelow Spiced Chai Tea in the evaporated milk and then add extra spices to create a uniquely flavorful fudge recipe.
+The last time I was making it, I decided to combine the flavors of my Chai Tea Fudge with my Pumpkin fudge.
+I tweaked both recipes a little and came up with a new family favorite.
+I steeped Chai Tea in the evaporated milk and then add extra spices to create a uniquely flavorful fudge recipe.

 Traditional Chai spices includes cardamon which can be expensive.
 But a little cardamon goes a long way.
 When it goes on sale, you will want to pick up a bottle and use it to add a distinct flavor to your desserts.
 However, if you don't have cardamon in your pantry right now, you can leave it out.
 You will still have a totally awesome pumpkin fudge without it.